What to Plant in January-Zones 1-10

 Once your seedlings have sprouted one or two sets of leaves, it is time to start fertilizing.
 Use a half-strength fertilizer.
 Organic fertilizers are the best choice because they provide nutrients and micronutrients your plants need to thrive.

-Make Sure You Only Have 1 Seedling per Pot
+Make Sure You Only Have One Seedling In Each One

 You may notice two or more seedlings popping up.
 You only want one seedling per pot.
 Then, choose the healthiest and strongest-looking seedlings to keep.
 Cut the other seedlings off in the soil and discard them.